PandaNL/nl.tonversteeg.pushbullet/README.md

 ### Changelog

+0.0.5

+- Added support for sending Image Token from Image Grabber app, or other apps that can generate a Image token

 0.0.4
 *** If already using Pushbullet before V0.0.4 be sure to sign off and on again on the settings page ***
 - Added trigger support, it is now possible to send Homey a notification, use the trigger card in your flows.